 The 2015 and 2016 Individual 401k contribution limit is $53,000 and $59,000 if age 50 or older.
 The annual contributions into an Individual 401k consists of 2 parts, a salary deferral contribution and a profit sharing contribution.

 Roth 401k Salary Deferral

 Participants in an Individual 401k have the option to make Roth 401k contributions only with the salary deferral portion of the Individual 401k.
-In 2015 the Roth 401k salary deferral contribution limit is $18,000 and $24,000 if age 50 or older (2014 salary deferral limit is $17,500 and $23,000 if age 50 or older).
+In 2015 and 2016 the Roth 401k salary deferral contribution limit is $18,000 and $24,000 if age 50 or older.
 Individual Roth 401k salary deferral contributions are not tax deductible, but withdrawals are tax free after age 59 ½ provided the 5 year rule is satisfied.

 A profit sharing contribution of up to 25% of compensation can also be made into an Individual 401k.
 The profit sharing portion of the Individual 401k contribution is not eligible to be made as a Roth contribution.
 Profit sharing contributions are made pre-tax and are tax deductible.